 The cost does not include transportation to or from your home to Guatemala, or items of a personal nature such as laundry, telephone charges, porterage, maid gratuities, or beverages from the bar.

-Please plan to arrive to La Aurora International Airport (GUA) on January 10 in time for a 6:30 PM group dinner at our first night’s hotel.
+Please plan to arrive to La Aurora International Airport (GUA) on February 21 in time for a 6:30 PM group dinner at our first night’s hotel.
 There is a convenient shuttle to the hotel from the airport.
-If you do NOT plan on taking the Tikal extension, please plan departures at leisure on January 20.
-If you plan on joining us for the highly recommended post-tour extension to Tikal, please plan departures at leisure on January 24.
+Please plan departures at leisure on March 3 for the main tour or at leisure on March 7 for the Tikal extension.

 You need to be at the airport three hours before your flight, so a mid- to late-morning flight time is most comfortable.
 Please plan to use the hotel’s airport shuttle service.